-You can make this work for you on Christmas day to lighten your load.
+You can make this work for you tomorrow to lighten your load.
 But the benefits don’t end there.
-People enjoy lending a hand.
-So giving folks things to do not only lightens your load, it makes them feel useful.
+People ENJOY lending a hand.
+So giving folks things to do not only lightens your load, it makes them feel useful too.

-And adults can help with food prep such as peeling vegetables, filling serving dishes and serving festive drinks.
+And adults can help with food prep such as peeling vegetables, filling serving dishes, and pouring festive drinks.

 3. Organize don’t agonize:

-It can be tough to keep track of everything with wrapping paper flying and emotions running high.
+With wrapping paper flying and emotions running high, it can be tough to keep track of everything.
 But you can tame the chaos and keep things under control with a bit of preplanning.

 Before you begin, give each guest their own “Santa bag” to store gifts in so they don’t get lost.
-These can be simple grocery store shopping bags or some dollar store versions you decorate with each guest’s name.
+These can be simple grocery store shopping bags or even garbage bags in a pinch.

 Use your cellphone to keep track of what the children get.
 Snap a picture of them with each gift they open.
 Label the pics with the gift giver’s name and you’ll have an easy reference for them to use when they write their thank you notes.

 All the hustle and bustle of the last few weeks has finally ended.
 But blowing off the stress you’ve built up can take longer.
 And that can make getting to sleep tonight tough.

 If you find yourself tossing and turning, don’t pop a sleeping pill or pull your hair out.
 Try something natural instead, starting with your grandmother’s cure for anxiety, chamomile tea.